szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Circlet of Netheril: This makes it more useful and final for sorcerous classes by adding one extra spell slot for level 9 as well, as well as a +7% bonus to magic damage dealt
 - Eilistraee's Boon +1: Non-evil elves get +1 DEX

-**Component 1666:** Make Bracers of Blinding's Improved Haste effect last 1 turn and improve speed passively

-The original lasts 20 seconds.
+### Make Bracers of Blinding's more generally useful for everyone (1666)

+Improved Haste charge ability now lasts 40 seconds more (1 full turn).
 Additionally, it improves weapon speed factor by 2, movement rate by 2, and APR by 1/2.

-**Component 1667:** Make Xarrnous's Second Sword Arm (and SoD's version) also add +1 damage (lesser Legacy of the Masters)
+### Make Xarrnous's Second Sword Arm also add +1 damage (1667)

 This improves the gauntlets such that it also improves damage, not just THAC0, making it a lesser version of Legacy of the Masters.

-**Component 1668:** Make The Dale's Protector slightly more powerful and open to all classes
+### Make The Dale's Protector slightly more powerful and open to all classes (1668)

-This improves the item such that it's more attractive for ranged weapon users: the THAC0 bonus is now +3, and it improves ranged damage as well by +1 (which becomes +2 for Archers, single-classed Thieves, and Bards).
+This improves the item such that it's more attractive for ranged weapon users: the THAC0 bonus is now +3, and it improves ranged damage as well by +1 (which becomes +2 for Rangers, single-classed Thieves, and Bards).

-**Component 1669:** Make Gauntlets of Extraordinary Specialization improve THAC0 by 2 and open to all classes
+### Make Gauntlets of Extraordinary Specialization improve THAC0 by 2 and open to all classes (1669)

 Self-explanatory.

-**Component 1671:** Make The Eyes of Truth add a bonus to Detect illusions and Find Traps
+### Make The Eyes of Truth add a bonus to Detect illusions and Find Traps (1671)

 I decided to take the name of the item more seriously.
 And let's face it, this item is always an automatic sell.
 In this state, at least it has some use for Fighter/Thieves or Cleric/Thieves. +10% bonus to both skills

-**Component 1672:** Make Stalker Gauntlets also benefit Bounty Hunters and Shadowdancers
+### Make Stalker Gauntlets also benefit Bounty Hunters and Shadowdancers (1672)

 It seems obvious that both the Stalker and Bounty Hunter "professions" align with each other, stalking prey and hunting for a bounty.
 Shadowdancers are masters of stealth via innate shadow magic, so I don't think it's far-fetched either.
 Both Stalker-only benefits apply, including the enhanced backstab multiplier.

-**Component 1673** Make Blessed Bracers more powerful
+### Make Blessed Bracers more powerful (1673)

 This makes the bracers far more worth the trouble for paladins.
 Instead of just letting you cast Resurrection and Cure Critical Wounds, and give you +10 HP:

-- You can cast Resurrection once per day
-- You can cast Heal once per day (instantly cast)
-- You can cast Mass Heal three times per day
+- You can cast Resurrection and Heal once per day, and Mass Heal three times per day
-- All wearers get a "blessing": +1 THAC0 and Damage (Use Any Item users or good-aligned paladins)
+- All wearers get a "blessing": +1 THAC0 and Damage
 - Paladin-only bonuses: +1 Casting Speed, +1 spell slots (1-4), +1/2 APR, +15 HP

-**Component 1674:** Make Whispers of Silence improve Move Silently, and protect vs. detection spells except True Sight and grant a bonus sometimes when going invisible
+### Make Whispers of Silence improve stealth and damage from stealth (1674)

 This makes the cloak more useful for the purposes of avoiding detection, since Non-Detection is an unremarkable protection.
 As such, the wearer is also immune to other invisibility-detecting spells, except True Sight.
 Additionally, it adds a 10% bonus to Move Silently, and a +5% critical hit chances for 2 rounds while the user is invisible, which is an effect that may trigger once per turn (watch out for the red glow on character).

-**Component 1675:** Make Cloak of Displacement add +5% damage resistance
+### Make Cloak of Displacement add +5% damage resistance (1675)

 Makes the cloak add "displacement" in the same way as "displacement" is faked with things like Shadow Form and Spirit Form, i.e., damage resistance.
 In this case, just +5% damage resistance (universal).

-**Component 1676:** Make Skull of Death allows casting Finger of Death, and protect against Necromantic instant-death effects
+### Make Skull of Death add casting of Finger of Death and protect vs. necromantic death effects (1676)

 I don't like items that **only** add an ability without any passive benefit.
 Therefore: